sloche3/Audio-Spectrum-Visualizer/README.md

 # Audio-Spectrum-Visualizer
 **NOTE:** This may not work as well on some devices depending on the device's microphone.
+  However, you may be able to remedy this by playing with your device's microphone settings. :)

 ## Import notes
 - PyAudio is used to receive live audio from the device's default audio input